Every day approximately 8 million pieces of plastic pollution find their way into our oceans. 30% of those comes from disposed Beauty Products.

 Very underrated I wish that that brand was more mainstream.

-Even if most of their beauty range are made in glass bottles 20% of their products are made of recycling plastic , the reusable aspect is just awesome.
+Even if 90% of their beauty range are made in glass & silicone bottles- the rest of their range is made using the cutest reusable containers which is just awesome.
 They are cruelty free and Designed in Korea.